 When you inhale an essential oil like Lavender, the nerves in your nose recognize the particular smell and send messages to the limbic system in your brain.
 Once there, the chemical makeup of the lavender is changing the chemistry in your brain sending signals to the body that it’s time to calm down and relax.
 We know this because scientific research has supported that lavender oil is useful in reducing symptoms related to stress, anxiety, depression and insomnia (Lv et al., 2013).

 So, next time you feel anxious, over excited, frustrated, or have trouble sleeping look into how aromatherapy products can help you out.
+Check out our therapeutic wellness inhalers or shop our full product collection.

 Lua, P. L., Salihah, N., & Mazlan, N. (2015).
 Effects of inhaled ginger aromatherapy on chemotherapy-induced nausea and vomiting and health-related quality of life in women with breast cancer.
 Complementary therapies in medicine, 23(3), 396–404. https://doi.org/10.1016/j.ctim.2015.03.009